j-rosas/mdef/docs/seminars/03-Biology Zero.md

  Evolution machine that has constrains

- Development

- Convergent Evolution

- Optimized for creation

- The evolution of usefull things

-Material cultural evolution

-Biommimicry/ Serendipity (Velcro) Mimetize or copy
+ Development/Convergent Evolution/ Optimized for creation/The evolution of usefull things/Material cultural evolution/Biommimicry/ Serendipity (Velcro) Mimetize or copy/Genetic algorithms

-Genetic algorithms

 # Most optimized way (Micelyum example for prototype a city flow)

-Complex behaviors

-Synthetic Biology

-DIY lab Elements
+Complex behaviors/Synthetic Biology/DIY lab Elements

 EXPERIMENTS

-Create a generic media for frowing bacterias
+-Create a generic media for frowing bacterias

-for 1 LT

--100 ml of water

--10g

-15 g Agar Agar

-**Task**

-Think in a problem as crazy as possible, related to genetic engeneering see how far we are in that future. and try to reflect how to solve it, and how to tackle the investigation.

-No format.

-Environment:

-wich kind of bacteria:

-i will genetycally modify:

-Wich process will I make:

-Name of the Gene:
+-Grow kombucha Scooby
+-Grow Spirulina
+-Use of microscopes
+-How to make a PCR
+-Cook Biomaterials

+Tasks

+Read a Scientfic paper, Make an analysis and reflections.
+Make a "mutant", project, how we can empower with gene modification. using igem.